 The Coding Boot Camp at UCLA Extension is offered by UCLA Extension, one of the nation’s oldest, largest, and most comprehensive providers of continuing higher education.
 In US News & World Report’s ranking of the nation’s best colleges, UCLA places #2 among public colleges and in the top 25 universities nationwide.
 UCLA Extension offers convenient evening and weekend courses tailored to the needs and schedules of working adults and students, as well as the excellence that comes with a UCLA-approved curriculum.

-This program is offered through UCLA Extension, in partnership with Trilogy Education Services, a 2U, Inc. brand.
+This program is offered through UCLA Extension, in collaboration with Trilogy Education Services, a 2U, Inc. brand.